Market Update: Why Premiums and Nonrenewals are Rising

 Is there any relief in sight?

 It depends largely on science.
 If major weather incidents and the ensuing catastrophic losses continue or increase, carriers will then need to continue to adjust their exposure and rates accordingly.
-For those individuals on the West Coast, the state of California responded to the

 What can I do to help myself?